7 Ways to Encourage Positive Behaviour in your Dog

 Begin with giving one-word commands

-Before you jump into training your dog to teach how to behave with other people or how to behave in certain places or situations, begin with training your dog to follow one word command that are easy for them to understand such as come, sit, kneel, eat, stay, etc. Each time they follow your command and show an appropriate behaviour, give them a treat and verbal praise at a later stage.
+Before you jump into training your dog to teach how to behave with other people or how to behave in certain places or situations, begin with training your dog to follow one-word commands that are easy for them to understand such as come, sit, kneel, eat, stay, etc. Each time they follow your command and show appropriate behaviour, give them a treat and verbal praise at a later stage.
 It is recommended that you have a few treats for your dogs so that the positive reinforcement can be carried out throughout the day, and your dog learned to follow your commands faster.

 Get Everyone in your Family Involved

-Positive reinforcement techniques foster involvement of family members in the training of your dog.
+Positive reinforcement techniques foster the involvement of family members in the training of your dog.
 Since dogs are pack animals by nature, they consider the family as their pack.
 And hence, they thrive in the house especially when the rules are precise, clear and consistent.
 So, you can leverage the same and involve your family to train your dog better.
 Involving your family also means making the training part of your dog’s routine.
-And if you have kids, you can keep your dog on leash in the initial stage and teach your children the warning signs such as growling, display of teeth, straightened tail, etc. to keep them away from harm.
+And if you have kids, you can keep your dog on a leash in the initial stage and teach your children the warning signs such as growling, display of teeth, straightened tail, etc. to keep them away from harm.

 Positive reinforcement enables you to successfully establish communication with your dog, which allows you to clearly communicate with your dog.
-Each time your dog follows your directions and performs an appropriate behaviour, you can give him a reward by giving him a treat or verbal praise.
+Each time your dog follows your directions and performs appropriate behaviour, you can give him a reward by giving him a treat or verbal praise.
 This technique not only successfully establishes a trustful relationship but also helps you train your dog effortlessly.
 Also, instead of punishing them for inappropriate behaviour, you can lead them to behave in your way and give them rewards so that he is more likely to repeat the good behaviour.
-For example, when your dog bites or nips on your household items, you can replace it with a toy and praise him verbally for stopping an inappropriate behaviour so that he stops from biting on other items.
+For example, when your dog bites or nips on your household items, you can replace them with a toy and praise him verbally for stopping inappropriate behaviour so that he stops biting on other items.